Thinking about buying a property through your limited company?

 Reasons to not buy through a limited company

 The main difficulty you might come across if you intend to use your limited company to buy property, is finding a suitable lender.
-The majority of buy-to-let lenders will not lend to limited companies, and if they do they often want a personal guarantee from the directors.
+The majority of buy-to-let lenders choose not lend to limited companies, and when they do they will always require a personal guarantee from the directors.
 By doing this, the lender will have recourse to the director personally in the event the company defaults.
-In this case, additional legal costs and taxes would be due to transfer the property back to you.

 Although it is possible to approach a commercial lender, you are likely to come across higher interest rates and lower loan-to-value ratios.
 One of the things that make property an attractive investment is financial leverage.
 If you only have access to high rates and poor loan-to-value, this benefit is removed.